 - Leaders who are demonstrably invested in their success (23%)

 Millennials want to work at diverse companies.
-74% say⁸ their organization is more innovative when it has a culture of inclusion.
+74% say their organization is more innovative with a culture of inclusion.
 But what exactly does that mean?

-For millennials, the term “diversity” covers everything⁹ from racial, gender and sexual differences to differences of perspective and opinion.
-They believe that the pursuit of such diversity should be the rule rather than the exception.
-That should come as no surprise, since millennials are the most diverse generation in the workforce to date, with 44% of workers in the age group categorized as belonging to a minority.
+For millennials, the term “diversity” covers everything from racial, gender, and sexual differences to differences of perspective and opinion.
+They believe pursuing such diversity should be the rule rather than the exception.
+That should be no surprise since millennials are the most diverse workforce, with 44% of workers in the age group categorized as a minority.

-Millennials are more comfortable than some of their older peers with having potentially uncomfortable conversations, like those that arise around workplace diversity, and are more likely to embrace the chance to engage on the topic rather than shy away from it.
-As an employer, you can appeal to this preference among millennials by showcasing the ways you promote and advance a culture of inclusion within your company.
+Millennials are more comfortable than some of their older peers with potentially uncomfortable conversations, like those around workplace diversity.
+They are more likely to embrace the chance to engage on the topic rather than shy away.
+As an employer, you can appeal to this preference among millennials by showcasing how you promote and advance a culture of inclusion within your company.

 Work with a Recruiting Firm That Understands Millennials